 The generosity of the late Honourable Dr. Stephen Worobetz, O.C., S.O.M., Lieutenant Governor of Saskatchewan, 1970-1976, the Ukrainian Canadian Foundation of Taras Shevchenko, and Dr. Viktor Buyniak, University of Saskatchewan Professor Emeritus of Slavic Studies in particular have made on-going programming at the PCUH possible.
 As founders, endowments have been established in their respective names and the interest accrued help fund operational costs and academic programming at the centre.
 This includes the funding of research projects, conferences, exhibits, publications, Ukrainian language instruction and graduate scholarships at the University of Saskatchewan.

+In addition to the financial contributions made by major donors, the PCUH is assisted in its work through the logistical support of the various offices and personnel at St Thomas More College.
 The PCUH also acknowledges the patronage of the Ukrainian Canadian Congress – Saskatchewan Provincial Council which provides financial assistance on a project-by-project basis through its Community Development Fund while also assisting in promoting PCUH activities through its information network.

-Individual Donations and Sponsoring Organizations
+Individual Donations & Sponsoring Organizations

 Contributions to the PCUH, large or small, are greatly appreciated.
 Since 1998, individual donations and project sponsorship have helped sustain program activity at the PCUH.
 For privacy reasons, only the names of sponsoring organizations are provided.